triton-inference-server/model_navigator/examples/21_nav_profile_python_function/README.md

 # Profile Python function

-In this example we show how to profile any Python function.
+In this example, we show how to profile any Python function.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 The Python script `profile.py` runs profiling of provided Python function.

-To run the profiling run the script:
+To run the profiling, run the script:

 ```bash
 ./profile.py